-A combination of keynote speeches, participatory debates, live polling, case studies and panel discussions, accompanied by a THE rankings masterclass will support attendees as they consider these key themes:
+A combination of keynote speeches, participatory debates, live polling, case studies and panel discussions, accompanying the THE World University Rankings 2021 data that will be exclusively published during the summit, will support attendees as they consider these key themes:

 Hundreds of leaders from the world’s best and most ambitious universities and research-led companies will reflect on what are the optimum conditions for human talent to develop and how some of the key obstacles can be overcome.